artsy/eigen/docs/welcome_to_eigen_beta.md

 #### Artsy Beta Sign-up

-To get started, click here: [artsy-eigen-beta-boarding.herokuapp.com](http://artsy-eigen-beta-boarding.herokuapp.com)
+To get started, click here: [artsy-eigen-beta-boarding.herokuapp.com](http://artsy-eigen-beta-boarding.herokuapp.com) ( ideally open it in another window, so you can read this too.)

 This will re-direct you to this Artsy login, where you should log in with your `[me]@artsymail.com` account.